Skip to main content

 • If the person is not in any danger now but there has been a crime, contact the police, tel: 101.

 • To report a safeguarding concern or ask for advice about a safeguarding concern, contact: Call Derbyshire.
-Tel: 01629 533190 from 8am to 8pm on Monday to Friday and from 9:30am to 4pm on Saturdays.
+Phone 01629 533190 from 8am to 8pm on Monday to Friday and from 9.30am to 4pm on Saturdays.
 You can phone Call Derbyshire anonymously without revealing your name.

 Out of hours service